arghyadeeppal10/Linear-Arrays-with-Digitizing-Phase-Errors/README.md

 - _d_ represents the spacing between elements
 - _raised_cos_ represents the raised cosine taper
 - _angle_ represents the angle of scanning

-Changing these parameter will cause shift in direction of the beam.
+Changing these parameter will cause shift in directCancel changesion of the beam.
 This will allow visualising beam scanning operations.

 We range the phase shifter states in range [0 180].
 The Phase Pattern is plotted accordingly.
 - For 2 bit phase shifter, the phase states are = [90, 180]